 PHIPA also creates many offences for deliberately breaching the Act (s.
 72).
-For example, wilfully collecting, using or disclosing personal health information contrary to the Act is an offence.
+For example, willfully collecting, using (which includes viewing) or disclosing personal health information contrary to the Act is an offence.
 So is the deliberate disposal of such information in an insecure manner (e.g., throwing documents in the blue box without first shredding them).
-An individual who is found guilty of an offence can face a fine of up to \$50,000 and an organization can face a fine of up \$250,000.
+An individual who is found guilty of an offence can face a fine of up to \$200,000 and an organization can face a fine of up to \$1,000,000.
+An individual can also be imprisoned for up to one year upon conviction of an offence.